MennovH/HomeAssistant/TokenRemover/DOCS.md

 # Configuration

 When installed, navigate to the configuration tab of the add-on.
 Fill in the empty input fields according the instructions below.
-1. `day` (required) Enter an integer value between 1 and 1440 (default: 7).
+1. `day` (required) Enter an integer value between 1 and 365 day(s).
+The default is 7 days.
 Refresh tokens older than this number in days will be removed.
+Devices of which the tokens have been removed, must re-authenticate.
 2. When ready, start the add-on.

 #### Note: when refresh tokens - older than the defined number of days (+30 minutes to prevent a fast retrigger) - are found, Home Assistant core will be restarted.
 This step is necessary in order to make the changes permanent.
 You may want to run this add-on once in a while, e.g. with a nightly automation.